2016 is over, you may think you missed something important? Don't worry, we are going to review what were the main trends.

 It's used inside the code source of Facebook projects.
 Since Facebook became one of the major actors of the open source world (with projects like React, React Native, Flux, Immutable, Jest...), that means a lot.

-During years CoffeeScript and its lean syntax, inspired by Python and Ruby syntax, was the most popular compiler but it was less more trendy in 2016, a lot of developers moved from CoffeeScript to ES6 with Babel.
+During years CoffeeScript and its lean syntax, inspired by Python and Ruby syntax, was the most popular compiler but a lot of developers moved from CoffeeScript to ES6 with Babel in 2016.

 In 2016, it's difficult to imagine a web application without any kind of building process.
 You usually need a building process to compile templates and optimize assets in order to ship your web application in production.